-Footnote; The link below is to a prior article that is an overview of Elon Musk and Tesla Motors.
+Footnote; The link below is a recently updated article written since Musk started talking about taking Tesla private and an overview of Elon Musk and Tesla Motors.
 It gives some of the background story behind their rise to prominence.

-Footote #2; Below is a more recent article highlighting how Tesla's competitors have not been sitting on their hands or surrendered the electric car market to the upstart.
+Footote #2; Below is an article highlighting how Tesla's competitors have not been sitting on their hands or surrendered the electric car market to the upstart.
 A gruesome Tesla crash in Calafornia, production problems, growing debt, and the fact Tesla is burning through cash is causing investors to question Tesla's high stock valuation.
 The article below delves into these issues.

 http://Tesla Update - Model 3 Production And.Cash Burn Worry html